manjunathh-xyz/yolang/docs/repl.md

 # REPL

-The Read-Eval-Print Loop (REPL) is an interactive environment for running Kexra code and experimenting with the language.
+The Read-Eval-Print Loop (REPL) provides an interactive environment for running Kexra code.

 ## Starting the REPL